ngageoint/Geoserver_SLD-s/README.md

-# Geoserver SLDs!
+# Geoserver Styled Layer Descriptors (SLDs)...
-Some SLD's I have been creating for features hosted on our Geoshape instance, via Geoserver.
-When serving features out of Geoserver via WMS, or for use in GeoNode/Geoshape, symbology can be set at the server level using SLD's so that the features are accessed by the end user while already symbolized accordingly.
-Though these SLD's are coded specifically for my features, I am providing the code here, because they may be useful to others as templates for their own work.
+This is a space for SLD's I have been creating for features hosted on our Geoshape instance, via Geoserver.
+There are some excellent online resources for building your own linked at the bottom of this readme, but I figured I would start posting SLD's here for ease of use as other users might be looking for a template for their own features.
+Though these SLD's are coded specifically for some generic features, they should be easy to re-tool for your own features if you are just getting going with SLDs.

-Below is a snippet of what one rule of an SLD code looks like, in this case we are defining a specific attribute, by color.
+Below is a snippet of what one rule in SLD code looks like, in this case we are defining a specific attribute, by color.
+Naturally this is done for each attribute you want to specify a rule for throughout the entire SLD.

 ```<Rule>
 <Name>PI Low - MPI Low</Name>